Senate

 Our legislative platform is broken down by industry and category.
 You can also read more about the Chamber’s position regarding ballot measures and initiatives.

-The Chamber supports economic development with local, regional, and state programs including the Revolving Economic Development and Initiative (REDI) Fund, the Future Fund and the Building South Dakota Fund.
-The Chamber supports workforce-focused programs, addressing infrastructure and revolving fund loans, workforce, education housing, childcare and grants to offset certain taxes for qualifying projects.
+The Chamber supports economic development with local, regional, and state programs including, but not limited to, the Revolving Economic Development and Initiative (REDI) Fund, the Future Fund, the Building South Dakota Fund, and Tax Increment Financing.
+The Chamber supports workforce-focused programs, addressing infrastructure and revolving fund loans, workforce, education housing, childcare, and grants to offset certain taxes for qualifying projects.
 We will continue to monitor the use and impact of these programs and we will closely analyze any legislation that impacts these programs and other economic development efforts in our state.

-The Chamber recognizes that a safe, efficient and responsive infrastructure is critical to economic development and commerce in Sioux Falls and throughout South Dakota.
-The Chamber supports the evaluation of our road, highway, bridge systems, air, rail, water, sewer, telecommunications, energy, public transit and public facilities on an ongoing basis.
-Funding, including local flexibilities, should be carefully reviewed before new funding is considered.
+The Chamber recognizes that a safe, efficient, and responsive infrastructure is critical to economic development and commerce in greater Sioux Falls and throughout South Dakota.
+The Chamber supports the continued evaluation of our roads, bridge systems, air, rail, water, sewer, telecommunications, energy, public transit and public facilities on an ongoing basis.
+Current funding, including local flexibilities, should be carefully reviewed before new funding is considered.

 The Chamber supports expanding workforce housing and support services for workforce development, retention and recruitment that is accessible for low and moderate-income individuals.
-Vehicles that would make workforce housing more accessible including addressing barriers to entry such as taxes, utilities, regulations and financing.
+The Chamber promotes innovative solutions that would make workforce housing more accessible.
+The Chamber continues to support the Housing Infrastructure Fund that is administered by the South Dakota Housing Authority.

-The future of Sioux Falls and South Dakota depends on educating our citizens and developing our workforce to remain competitive on a regional, national and international scale.
-It is vital to foster an educational system that works in tandem with the business community and government to address and support workforce development initiatives.
+The future of greater Sioux Falls and South Dakota depends on educating our residents and developing our workforce to remain competitive on a regional, national, and international scale.
+It is vital to foster an educational system that works in tandem with the business community and government to address and support quality education and workforce development initiatives.
 Quality education is essential for the business community to attract new employers and employees and to educate a growingly diverse workforce.

-To support our state’s citizens and to meet our workforce development needs, the Chamber supports the allocation of public monies to ensure funds for an equitable, effective and efficient system of pre-K-12, technical schools and regental system.
+To support our state’s residents and to meet our workforce development needs, the Chamber supports the appropriate allocation of public monies to ensure funds for an equitable, effective, and efficient system of early childhood learning, K-12 education, and our post-secondary education systems.

-K-12 Efficiency: The Chamber fully understands the challenges of operating a K-12 system in a largely rural state that is sparsely populated.
-For their well-being and the well-being of our state, children throughout South Dakota must be assured a quality education as our Constitution outlines.
-Still, we encourage organizational changes to improve efficiency and permit reinvestment into core priorities like teacher salaries and educational programming.
-We recognize that some districts that are sparsely populated need additional resources per student to ensure quality education.
-However, some districts choose to remain small and additional financial subsidies in those instances should be critically reviewed.
+K-12: The Chamber supports a quality and fully funded public education system.
+Fair compensation and benefits for our educators is also critical to retaining and attracting quality workforce in our public education system.
+We recognize some districts that are sparsely populated may require additional resources per student to ensure quality education.
+However, districts that choose to remain small, and may require additional financial subsidies in those instances, should be critically reviewed.
 We encourage the use of technology-based instruction to enhance access to master teachers and course topics that are not available in our smaller districts.
-We discourage school districts from utilizing recruitment and busing to lure and transport students from one district to another.
-If at all possible, school districts should not be financially incented to recruit students.
-In short, efficiency and organizational decisions need to be made to reflect changing demographics and to meet the needs of our K-12 learners.
+We also discourage school districts from recruiting students with various incentives.
+The Chamber encourages increases in efficiency and innovation to continue to reflect the changing demographics of our K-12 students.

-Regental System: The Chamber acknowledges that a highly educated populace is critically important to many individual businesses and to competitively position our community for future economic development.
-To retain our students, the Chamber encourages the expansion of scholarship funding.
+Post-Secondary Education: The Chamber recognizes that educated, well-trained, and skilled workers are critical to growing our workforce.
+We believe that supporting our post-secondary education systems, which includes the Regental and Technical Education systems, is imperative to continuing to educate our residents and supply our workforce needs.
+To retain our students, the Chamber encourages the expansion of scholarship funding, as well as, the use of recruitment and retention tools.
 This includes, but is not limited to, the needs-based Freedom Scholarship, Build Dakota Scholarship and South Dakota Opportunity Scholarship.
-We support adequate funding for the Regental system and encourage consideration of funding options for USD – Sioux Falls to address tuition and service inequalities and new mission opportunities.
-Further, we encourage more local governance and input into post-secondary to better align its programs with the needs of residents and the business community.
+We support adequate funding for our post-secondary education systems, and encourage continued consideration of funding options to address tuition cost and new student opportunities.
+Further, we encourage public and business input into our post-secondary education systems to better align its programs with the needs of residents and the business community.

-County Funding: The Chamber is concerned about resources available to counties to address behavioral and mental health, criminal justice costs, and infrastructure needs.
-We believe alignment with collaborative partnerships and improved funding will benefit the counties.
+The Chamber is concerned about the current lack of resources available to our local governments to address behavioral and mental health, criminal justice costs, and infrastructure needs.
+We believe that collaborative partnerships and improved funding will benefit our local communities.

-City Sales Tax for Infrastructure: The Chamber has consistently supported a proposal to permit municipalities to impose a sales tax for infrastructure purposes, provided there is an affirmative vote of the municipality’s residents and the tax is tied to specific projects for a set period.
-We believe this type of local control proposal is the best way to determine the need for such a tax and measure the willingness of local citizens to impose a tax in their community.
+The Chamber supports the ability to permit local governments to impose a sales tax for community enhancement project purposes, provided there is an affirmative vote of the communities residents and the tax is tied to specific projects for a set period of time.
+We believe this type of local control proposal is the best way for a community to determine the need for such a tax, and measure the willingness of local voters to impose a tax in their community.

 The Chamber recognizes the growing diversity of our state’s population and we embrace the opportunities that this diversity provides for a culturally and talent-rich community.
 We will work with residents, our partners, community and state agencies and elected officials to develop efforts to engage and include all individuals in our state who seek to work side-by-side with us to grow our economy.
 This includes providing information and services that are more easily consumed by English Second Language residents in acknowledgment of our community’s demographic changes so all residents can participate in our workforce and our community.
 As we work to meet the workforce expectations evident today and predicted well into the future, legal immigration and refugee resettlement are proven and important strategies.
 We will also resist initiatives that inappropriately sanction or discriminate against individuals or groups.

-The Chamber supports funding mechanisms for the visitor/tourism industry as it continues to be an important and vital part of greater Sioux Falls and the South Dakota economy.
-Funding mechanisms include, but are not limited to, the Business Improvement District (BID) tax and the tourism tax.
+The Chamber supports funding mechanisms for the visitor and tourism industry as it continues to be a vital part of the greater Sioux Falls and South Dakota economy.
+Funding mechanisms to support these efforts include, but are not limited to, the Business Improvement District (BID) tax and the tourism tax.

 The Chamber believes that South Dakota’s longstanding tradition of allowing direct citizen access to the ballot through the initiative and referendum processes should remain.
 We encourage an ongoing review of the rules and requirements surrounding constitutional and statutory ballot measures.